lijnati/ai-chatbot-alxswe/README.md

-# Generative Advanced AI Chatbot - ASTUCSEC
+# Generative Advanced AI Chatbot - ALX WebStack Portfolio

-This is an Advanced AI chatbot built using the latest advancements in NLP. the project was developed as an assignment for **ASTUCSEC Dev Team**, showcasing my skills in building a modern web app using advanced technologies.
+This is an Advanced AI chatbot built using the latest advancements in NLP. the project was developed a capstone project for **ALXSWE**, showcasing my skills in building a modern web app using advanced technologies.
 It's designed to provide informative and engaging conversations.

 ## Features